zed-industries/zed/crates/plugin_runtime/README.md

 Currently, plugins are used to add support for language servers to Zed.
 Plugins should be fairly simple to integrate for library-like applications.
 Here's a quick overview of how plugins work:

 ### Normal vs Precompiled plugins
 Plugins in the `plugins` directory are automatically recompiled and serialized to disk when compiling Zed.
-The resulting artefacts can be found in the `plugins/bin` directory.
+The resulting artifacts can be found in the `plugins/bin` directory.
 For each `plugin`, you should see two files:

 - `plugin.wasm` is the plugin compiled to Wasm.
 As a baseline, this should be about 4MB for debug builds and 2MB for release builds, but it depends on the specific plugin being built.